 My name is Ji Baek and this is my blog.
-I have lived in the chaotic, but stunning island of Manhattan for the past
+I have lived in the chaotic, but stunning island of Manhattan since 1996.

 A little glimpse of the chapters in my life so far: